fetchai/agents-aea/README.md

 ### Dependencies

-All python specific dependencies are specified in the Pipfile (and installed via the commands specified in 'Preliminaries').
+All python specific framework dependencies are specified in `setup.py` and installed with the framework.
+All development dependencies are specified in `Pipfile` (and installed via the commands specified in 'Preliminaries').

-Or, you can have more control on the installed dependencies by leveraging the setuptools' extras mechanism (more details later).
+You can have more control on the installed dependencies by leveraging the setuptools' extras mechanism.

 ### Preliminaries